lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 This is either done through instantly refetching a query, or evicting the cached query so that it will be refetched next time its information is needed.

 On the profile page we have a query for fetching your three most recently read books.
 After reading another book you add it to your list of read books.
-This means that the query for fetching your three most recently read books needs to be updated, but as it is only displayed on the profile-page we dont have to update it before the user actually visits that page.
+This means that the query for fetching your three most recently read books needs to be updated, but as it is only displayed on the profile-page we don't have to update it before the user actually visits that page.
 This means that instead of instantly refetching the query, we just evict it, so that if and when you visit the profile page, the query will be refetched, not before.

 ```javascript
 // From updateUserLibrary.ts